dpwspoon/kaazingPi/README.md

 =========
 <h2>NOTE</h2>

-All code and thoughts posted here are independent of Kaazing Corporation,  Source code maybe compiled/changed/editted and used independently by Kaazing or otheres for there own use and at thier own risk
+All code and thoughts posted here are independent of Kaazing Corporation,  Source code maybe compiled/changed/editted and used independently by Kaazing or others for there own use